davetron5000/angular-rails-book/find_and_browse.md

 Since this is the first real code we're writing in Angular, this is where we'll set up our unit testing.
 We're going to use `teaspoon`, which is a test runner for JavaScript that uses the asset pipeline, Jasmine, and PhantomJS.
 We'll add teaspoon and
-PhantomJS to our `Gemfile`:

-    git://receta.git/Gemfile#setup-teaspoon^1..setup-teaspoon
+PhantomJS to our `Gemfile` (we're also going to remove a bunch of silly comments and gems that we don't
+    need):

+    git://receta.git/Gemfile#75552b7..setup-teaspoon

 Once we run `bundle install`, we need to bootstrap teaspoon, which can be done with the Rails generator it includes: